MarcinBas/api_mt/index.md

 ![How to set up the Memoq Translator Pro 9.8™ plugin for Amazon Translate (AWS) (for a local profile)pic2](./images/memoq/memoq_amazon/2021-10-11_22_20_30-2.png)

- -  At the top of the pane there is a row of icons.
+ -  At the top of the pane, there is a row of icons.
 Click the **MT Settings** icon, which is the first icon from the right.

  - If you have already set up an MT profile or profiles, select one of them from the list and click **OK** to confirm that you read the message > **Edit**.